hanszhang717/hancezhang-blog/content/en/posts/The Heresy of Simplicity 6bb86a578584426b9f30551431cc3978.md

 slug: "the-heresy-of-simplicity"
 ---

-**The best businesses, the ones that really change things, often aren't built for the experts.
-They're built for everyone else.** They take the messy, complicated stuff that only a few truly understand and make it so simple that the other 90% of the world can use it without thinking twice.
-This isn't about dumbing things down.
-It's about unlocking potential on a massive scale.
+**Great businesses—the ones that actually change the world—are rarely built for experts.
+They are built for everyone else.**

+They take the messy, chaotic, tangled complexity that only a fraction of people understand, and they absorb it.
+They make the output so simple that the other 99% of the world can use it without a second thought.

+This isn't about "dumbing things down."
+It's about unlocking potential at scale.

-### The Danger of "Technology-First" Mindset
+### The Trap of "Technology-First"

-It's a natural instinct, especially if you're good at something, to want to build for people like you.
-Engineers want to build for engineers.
-You get the jargon, the pain points, the subtle details.
-But here's the catch: **building for experts is often a surprisingly under-appreciated task.** They're a tough crowd.
-They know what they're talking about, which means they'll spot every flaw.
-They can, and will, compare you to every other option out there.
-And because they *could* probably build a version of what you're selling themselves, they're not always eager to pay top dollar. **It's a world of razor-thin margins and fleeting loyalty.**

-You see this pattern everywhere, not just in software.
-Think about skincare.
-Dermatologists will tell you that most of the fancy stuff is unnecessary.
-A basic routine is often all you need.
-Yet, the shelves are overflowing with elixirs and multi-step regimens promising miracles. **Why?
-Because for many, it's not just about the science; it's about the ritual, the feeling of control, the story the product tells.** Most people aren't biochemists; they're buying hope, or a moment of self-care, packaged in a nice bottle.
-It's tempting for those who *do* understand the science to be condescending, to dismiss these consumers as uninformed.
-But this is a dangerous path, a manifestation of the "technology-first" mindset.
-The reality is that the commercial world is driven by user perception and needs, not by an engineer's definition of what users *should* want or understand.
-Believing users are simply "stupid" for not grasping technical nuances is a fast track to building something nobody cares.
+It's a natural instinct.
+If you're an engineer, you want to build for engineers.
+You speak the jargon, you feel the pain points, you appreciate the elegance of the architecture.

+But here’s the catch: **building for experts is a brutal, thankless game.**

+Experts are the toughest crowd on earth.
+They know exactly what you’re doing, which means they spot every flaw.
+They will compare you to every open-source alternative.
+And because they *could* technically build your product themselves on a weekend, they hate paying for it. **It’s a race to the bottom, fought on razor-thin margins with customers who have zero loyalty.**

+You see this everywhere.
+Take skincare.
+Dermatologists will tell you most of the expensive stuff is snake oil; a basic routine is fine.
+Yet shelves are overflowing with 10-step regimens and miracle elixirs. **Why?
+Because people aren't buying biochemistry.
+They're buying a ritual.
+They're buying hope.
+They're buying a story of control.**

+Technologists love to sneer at this.
+They call users "stupid" for not understanding the specs.
+But this arrogance is a death sentence in business.
+The market is driven by human perception and need, not by an engineer’s definition of what users *should* want.

-Or consider consumer electronics.
-We all know that person, the audiophile or the PC builder, who can list a dozen reasons why the popular mainstream product is technically inferior.
-They've done the research.
-They understand the specs. **But most people don't buy a speaker because of its frequency response curve.
-They buy it because it looks good, it's easy to use, and it makes their music sound a bit better.** **They might not even know *exactly* what they want, beyond a vague desire for something nice.** If you only market to the spec-obsessed, you're talking to a very tiny fraction of the potential audience, also perhaps the most picky ones.
+Or consider audio.
+We all know that audiophile who can lecture you for hours on frequency response curves and DAC chipsets.
+But most people don't buy a speaker for the graph.
+They buy it because it looks cool, works instantly, and makes the music feel good. **They don't want a physics lesson.
+They want a vibe.**

+If you only market to the spec-obsessed, you are fighting over a tiny, loud, impossible-to-please slice of the pie.

+### Apple’s Gamble

-### The Legend of Apple
+The early history of Apple is the perfect case study in this tension.

-The early days of Apple illustrate this tension perfectly.
-Steve Wozniak, an engineering wizard, created Apple I boards that were marvels of ingenuity, elegant in a way only fellow engineers truly appreciated.
-His designs allowed one to see the logic, trace signals, and understand component interactions.
-This thrilled the Homebrew Computer Club, tech enthusiasts who loved to tinker, solder, and grasp every circuit.
-For them, a computer was an open invitation, not a sealed box.
-They craved modularity: the ability to swap components, experiment with expansion cards, and connect custom peripherals to the system bus.
-Wozniak's bare-bones designs, with exposed parts, perfectly served this hunger for control, transparency, and endless modification.
-Users bought the board, sourced their own parts, and the real joy was in building *their* system.

-Jobs saw computers extending beyond the hobbyist niche, accessible even to those unfamiliar with soldering irons or hexadecimal code.
-To sell the Apple I, he insisted on an assembled motherboard—an idea almost heretical to the Homebrew crowd.
-He even envisioned a complete, all-in-one machine: take it out of the box, plug it in, and use it.
-This was a leap.
-The Homebrew enthusiasts were unimpressed, questioning why they should pay for assembly they could do themselves, preferring open, modifiable systems where they could see the "guts."
-While Wozniak's genius captivated this specific group, Jobs pushed for a product appealing to a much broader audience who didn't know or care what a microprocessor looked like, let alone how to interface with its address lines. **Jobs understood that most people didn't want to *build* computers; they wanted to *use* them—to write, learn, create.** Apple's eventual genius and its path to ubiquity stemmed not just from Woz's technical brilliance, but from Jobs' relentless drive to hide that complexity, making the powerful feel effortless for everyone else.
+Steve Wozniak was an engineer’s engineer.
+His Apple I board was a marvel of efficiency—elegant, exposed, transparent.
+It was a love letter to the Homebrew Computer Club, a group of hackers who wanted to see the traces, solder the chips, and own the system down to the metal.
+For them, a computer was a kit.
+The joy was in the building.

+Steve Jobs saw something else.
+He saw a computer that wasn't a project, but an appliance.

+For the Apple II, and later the Mac, Jobs insisted on a sealed box.
+No user-serviceable parts.
+No exposed circuits.
+This was heresy to the hackers.
+They viewed it as a betrayal—why pay for something you can't tinker with?

+While Woz captivated the hobbyists, Jobs bet on the rest of humanity.
+He understood that **most people don't want to *build* a computer; they want to *use* one.** They want to write, learn, create, and play.

+Apple’s path to trillion-dollar dominance wasn't just about Woz’s genius.
+It was about Jobs’s relentless, almost fanatical drive to **hide the engineering.** To make the incredibly complex feel inevitable and invisible.

-### Jony Ive and the Aesthetics of Simplicity
+### Simplicity is Not Minimalism

-This brings us to what simplicity actually means.
-It's not just about making things look clean.
-Jony Ive, the former Head of Design at Apple, cautioned that just chasing minimalism can lead to "desiccated, soulless" products.
-For Ive, real simplicity had to have utility: "If something does not have utility, it's just ugly."

-He further elaborated on the difficulty of achieving true simplicity.
-The hard part, Ive said, is first "identifying what's truly important."
-And then, even harder, "compressing the complex."
-It's not about stripping features away randomly.
-It's about deeply understanding the core purpose of something and then finding the most direct path to its essence.
+But let's be clear about what "simple" means.
+It’s not just white space and Helvetica.

+Jony Ive, Apple's legendary designer, hated the idea that simplicity was just "clean looks."
+He warned that empty minimalism leads to "desiccated, soulless" products.

+For Ive, simplicity was about **order and purpose**.
+"The hard part," he said, "is identifying what is truly important.
+And then, even harder, compressing the complex."

+It’s not about arbitrarily deleting features.
+It’s about understanding the *soul* of the product so deeply that you can find the straightest line to its value.

-If you're building something, it's tempting to get caught up in the cleverness of your solution, the elegance of your code, the power of your features.
+If you’re a builder, it is intoxicating to get lost in the cleverness of your code or the sophistication of your backend.
 We all do it.
-But the market rarely rewards raw technical prowess alone.
-It rewards things that solve real problems for real people, easily.
-If your product requires a manual the size of a phone book, most people will give up.
-They're not looking for a new intellectual challenge; they're looking for a tool that makes their life a little bit better, right now.
+But the market doesn't pay for your code complexity.
+It pays for the problems you solve.

+If your product needs a manual the size of a dictionary, you’ve already lost.
+People aren't looking for a new intellectual puzzle.
+They are looking for a tool that makes their life slightly better, right now, with zero friction.

-So, the next time you see a product that seems "too simple" or "not advanced enough," pause for a moment.
-It might not be a compromise.
-It might be a sign of profound insight.
-It might be that the creators understood something crucial: that the biggest opportunities often lie in taking the power that was once locked away with the experts and giving it to everyone.
-That's not just good design; it's often great business.
-The real magic isn't in the complexity you can build, but in the complexity you can hide.
+So the next time you see a product that looks "too simple" or "toys-like," don't dismiss it.
+That simplicity is likely the result of profound insight and thousands of hours of "compressing the complex."

+The real magic isn't in how much complexity you can build.
+It's in how much complexity you can hide.